agentmark-ai/agentmark/README.md

 Refer to our [docs](https://puzzlet-ai.github.io/agentmark) to learn how to add custom model support.

-## Running PromptDX
+## Running AgentMark

-You can run PromptDX using one of the following methods:
+You can run AgentMark using one of the following methods:

 ### 1. VSCode Extension